Anuradhagoel/dbt-pipeline-monitor/README.md

 # 🚨 dbt Pipeline Monitor

-An automated data quality monitor that runs dbt tests every morning and uses AI to explain failures in plain English — before your stakeholders find out.
+An automated data quality monitor that runs dbt tests every morning and uses AI to explain failures in plain English-before your stakeholders find out.

 ## What It Does